tommyli/marsbomber.github.com/_posts/2011-04-02-install-and-setup-gitosis.markdown

 {% highlight bash %}
 cd ~/VpsAdmin/gitosis-admin
-git commit -a -m &quot;create new repository and setup access for Bob&quot;
+git commit -a -m "create new repository and setup access for Bob" git push
-git push
 {% endhighlight %}